xPOURY4/monad/libs/runloop/Readme.md

 - Need to test cancellation works at every possible lifecycle and suspend state a task can have.
 - `thread_db.so` ought to be extended so GDB shows all contexts as if kernel threads.
-- Multiple context switcher types at the same time should work, but is completed untested and ought to become tested.
+- Multiple context switcher types at the same time should work, but is completely untested and ought to become tested.
 Including with perf impact (as they usually have to thunk when switching between disparate contexts)
 - A context switcher implementing C++ coroutines would be nice.
 Some notes